Endometriosis, a common and incurable disease

 Other drugs used are testosterone derivatives and birth control pills.
 Less invasive surgical methods that do not require hospitalization are laser ablation and tissue removal by CO2 laser vaporization.
 Removal of endometrial tissue from larger areas is often done with laparoscopic surgery or with hysterectomy in the most severe cases.

 Following an adequate and balanced diet is the key to managing many diseases and improving overall quality of life.
 For this reason, scientific research has found benefit in a number of healthy eating tips: women who drink more than 1.5 cups of coffee a day are more likely to suffer from it, although no studies have shown that avoiding caffeine improves symptoms.
 Research conducted a few years ago and published in the American Journal of Obstetrics and Gynecology suggests that fish oil intake can reduce its severity and improve the symptoms of dysmenorrhea (painful menstruation), which can cause endometriosis.
 Another, published in “Family Practice News” (2004), proposed a combination of vitamin C and E, with the aim of helping to reduce pain in adolescents.
+With a consistent, healthy and balanced diet, you are well on your way on grabbing your Tennis Rackets and playing the sport you love.

 In a small preliminary work it was found that auricular acupuncture (performed in the auricle) was as effective as hormonal therapy in the treatment of associated infertility.
 However, although there are some reports that acupuncture can help relieve pain, there are no controlled studies to confirm this.
 For this reason, specialists insist that, although they provide benefits to some affected women, more research is needed to establish strong scientific evidence.